 Tears flowed forth.
 I tried to hide them.
 Dad was talking.
 Then he tilted his head down so he could look up at me from the top of his happy blue eyes, and he smiled at me.

 I patted him on the back and we walked on.

 On to honor the rest.
 Reading unfamiliar names and letting those strangers live in our hearts if only for the moment.

 He answered more of my questions.
-How many people a plattoon was comprised of.
+How many people a platoon was comprised of.
 How hot it usually was.

 His best friend there was Azel, from Chicago.
-A nice black dude.
 They had a lot in common.
 Azel must be an awesome fellow.